RajatJangra2653/ai-developer/Labs/lab-06.md

 ## Task 1: Adjust Filter Settings

-In this task, you will explore different flow types in Azure AI Foundry by adjusting filter settings to refine search results and improve query accuracy.
+In this task, you will explore different flow types in Microsoft Foundry by adjusting filter settings to refine search results and improve query accuracy.

 1. Navigate to the [Microsoft Foundry](https://ai.azure.com/) portal.